-Pre-Admission Testing
+Pre-Anesthesia Testing

 Location: Medical Office Building A, Suite 140

-Nurse Manager – TBD
+Nurse Manager – Tabbetha Rose MSN, RN

 Location: 2 North

-The Ambulatory Surgery unit is a 23-bed unit adjacent to the main operating suite on 2 North.
-Pre-operative and post-operative care is provided by registered nurses for patients undergoing surgical procedures that do not require overnight hospital stay.
+The Ambulatory Surgery Unit (ASU) is a 23-bed unit adjacent to the main operating suite on 2 North.
+It is open Monday through Friday, 6 a.m.-4 p.m.

 Operating Room

-Manager – Catie Millsaps, MSN, RN, CNOR
+Manager: Catie Millsaps, MSN, RN, CNOR

 Location: 2 East

-The operating room consists of 30 regularly scheduled suites for surgery Monday through Friday.
-On Saturday, there are three urgent rooms and one trauma room, and two urgent suites and one trauma on Sunday.
-Average monthly caseload is 1,550 cases, and the weekend monthly average is 25 to 30.
-Peri-operative nurses work closely with surgeons and anesthesiologists.
-To practice peri-operative nursing to its fullest extent means the nurse assesses and teaches each patient pre-operatively; plans, implements and documents peri-operative care; and evaluates postoperatively.
+Perioperative nurses work closely with surgeons and anesthesiologists.
+To practice perioperative nursing to its fullest extent means the nurse assesses and teaches each patient preoperatively; plans, implements and documents perioperative care; and evaluates postoperatively.
 This definition makes clear that patient advocacy management of the environment, overall comprehensive planning of care and preparation for the surgical procedure belong to nursing.
 We employ approximately 69 RNs and 52 surgical technologists for a 24/7 schedule.

-The registered nurse must have a peri-operative based OR program completed or equivalent experience in an operating room.
-We provide a class in the early spring of each year for training for new nurses to the OR.
-The program usually takes approximately eight to nine months of classroom and clinical rotations.
+The registered nurse must have completed a perioperative-based OR program or equivalent experience in an operating room.
+We provide a yearly class for training for nurses new to the OR.
+The program takes up to nine months of classroom and clinical rotations.
 The surgical technologist must have completed a program from an accredited surgical school, which usually takes one year to complete.
 This program also is classroom with clinical rotations.
-The RN supervises the room and is responsible for the patient care during the surgery along with the surgeon and anesthesia staff.
-The surgical technologist is responsible for the passing of the instruments and supplies handed to the surgeon during the procedure.

 Post-Anesthesia Care Unit (PACU)